DreamOfTheRedChamber/system-design-interviews/Algorithm_DistributedConsensus.md

 #### Anti-entropy (SI model)
 * In Anti-entropy (SI model) a node that has an infective info is trying to share it in every cycle.
 A node not only shares the last update but the whole database, there are some techniques like checksum, recent update list, merkle trees, etc that allow a node to know if there are any differences between the two nodes before sending the database, it guarantees, eventual,  perfect dissemination.
 * There is not termination, so It sends an unbounded number of messages.
+* Cons:
+  * Require per pair node data exchange, not suitable for environments with lots of nodes.
+  * Require knowledge of existing nodes, not suitable in dynamic changing environment.

 #### Rumor mongering (SIR model)
 * Rumor Mongering cycles can be more frequent than anti-entropy cycles because they require fewer resources, as the node only send the new update or a list of infective updates.
 Rumour mongering spreads updates fast with low traffic network.